 \subsection{Backward Transfer Choice Rule}

-\cite{aygun2023how} introduce the backward transfer choice rule to manage the de-reservation of unfilled reserved seats for the OBC category in India's affirmative action.
-Specifically, unfilled reserved seats for OBC are reallocated as open seats to applicants from other categories.
-To ensure that applicants occupying open seats have higher merit scores than those occupying reserved seats, the choice rule selects agents from any set of applicants as follows: it first admits agents to open seats based on priorities, then admits agents from each category based on priorities and category-specific reserves.
-If there exist unfilled reserved seats for OBC, their number is transferred to the quota of open seats.
-The selection process is then re-run, as in the first step.
-This procedure is repeated until there are no unfilled reserved seats for OBC, or all applicants are admitted.
+\cite{aygun2023how} introduce the \emph{backward transfer choice rule} to manage de-reservation of unfilled reserved seats for a specific category (the OBC) in India's affirmative action system, consistent with the over-and-above principle.
+The rule first allocates open seats to the highest-priority students, then allocates reserved seats to the highest-priority remaining students of each category.
+If reserved seats remain unfilled for OBC, their count is added to the open-seat quota and the first step is repeated; this continues until no OBC reserved seats remain unfilled or all applicants are admitted.

-The choice rule $\C^{SimORO}$, used by several cities in China, is not verifiable because it does not allocate unfilled reserved seats in a way that ensures students occupying open seats have higher priorities than those occupying reserved seats.
-The method of the backward transfer choice rule can be applied to transform $\C^{SimORO}$ into an OR-verifiable choice rule.
-Specifically, for any set of applicants: \begin{itemize} \item In the first step, open seats are allocated to the highest-ranked students, regardless of their type, up to the open quota.
-In the second step, reserved seats are allocated to the highest-ranked remaining students of each type, up to the reserve quota.
-These two steps are identical to $\C^{SimORO}$.
-If there are unfilled reserved seats, their number is transferred to the open quota, and the first step is repeated.
-This procedure continues until there are no unfilled reserved seats or all applicants have been admitted. \end{itemize}
+The choice rule $\C^{SimORO}$ is not verifiable because it does not ensure that students occupying open seats have higher priorities than those occupying reserved seats.
+Applying the backward transfer logic to $\C^{SimORO}$ yields an open-first verifiable choice rule: in each iteration, open seats are allocated to the highest-priority students regardless of type, reserved seats are allocated to the highest-priority remaining students of each type, and any unfilled reserved seats are transferred to the open quota.
+By Theorem~\ref{theorem:choicerule:characterization}, this procedure selects the same students as $\C^{SimOR}$.
+However, it may assign more students to reserved seats than $\C^{SimOR}$ does.
+For example, if all seats are filled after the first two steps of $\C^{SimORO}$, the backward transfer procedure leaves the outcome unchanged, whereas $\C^{SimOR}$ would assign all admitted students to open seats.

-By Theorem \ref{thm:simultaneous:characterization}, the choice rule derived from the above procedure is equivalent to $\C^{SimOR}$ in terms of the selected students.
-However, it may assign more reserved seats than $\C^{SimOR}$.
-This is not surprising, as the backward transfer choice rule prevents unnecessary de-reservation.
-For example, if the number of applicants equals the quota of a school and, after the first two steps of the $\C^{SimORO}$ procedure, all open and reserved seats are filled, the backward transfer choice rule will maintain the result of $\C^{SimORO}$ unchanged.
-In contrast, $\C^{SimOR}$ would assign all students to open seats.

-\subsection{Characterization Result of \cite{abdulkadirog2023market}}
+\subsection{Characterization Result of \cite{abdulkadiroglu2025market}}